 Find a Clinical Trial

-For questions or additional information about cancer clinical trials at UNC Lineberger, please call: 919-966-4432 or 1-877-668-0683.
+For questions or more information about cancer clinical trials at UNC Lineberger, please call: 919-966-4432 or 1-877-668-0683.

 Participants in clinical trials can play a more active role in their own health care, gain access to new research treatments before they are widely available, and help others by contributing to medical research.

-About clinical trials
+Find national clinical trials

-The National Cancer Institute has published a brochure to help patients understand the details of Taking Part in Cancer Treatment Research Studies.
-Its also has produced several videos that discuss the decision to participate in a clinical trial:
+The National Cancer Institute has a brochure to help patients understand the details of Taking Part in Cancer Treatment Research Studies (PDF).